hauze-v/web-dev/mdn-css/css-layout/grid/NOTES.md

 **Note**: The `fr` unit distributes *available* space, not *all* space.
 Therefore if one of your tracks has something large inside it there will be less free space to share out.

 --- GAPS BETWEEN TRACKS ---
+To create gaps between tracks we use the properties `grid-column-gap` for gaps between columns and `grid-row-gap` for gaps between rows, and `grid-gap` to set both at once.

+.container {
+  display: grid;
+  grid-template-columns: 2fr 1fr 1fr;
+  grid-gap: 20px;
+}

+These gaps can be any length unit or a percentage, but not an `fr` unit.

+**Note**: The *gap properties used to be prefixed by `grid-`, but this has been changed in the spec, as the intention is to make them usable in multiple layout methods.
+The prefixed versions will be maintained as an alias so it's safe to use for some time.
+To be on the safe side, you could double up and add both properties to make your code more bulletproof.

+.container {
+  display: grid;
+  grid-template-columns: 1fr 1fr 1fr;
+  grid-gap: 20px;
+  gap: 20px;
+}

+--- REPEATING TRACK LISTINGS ---
+You ucan repeat all, or a section of, your track listing using repeat notation.
+Change your track listing to the following:

+.container {
+  display: grid;
+  grid-template-columns: repeat(3, 1fr);
+  grid-gap: 20px;
+  gap: 20px;
+}

+The first value passed to the repeat function is how many times you want the listing to repeat, while the second value is a track listing, which may be one or more tracks that you want to repeat.

+--- THE IMPLICIT AND EXPLICIT GRID ---
+We have only specified column tracks so far, and yet rows are being created to hold our content.
+This is an example of the explicit versus the implicit grid.
+The explicit grid is the one that you create using `grid-template-columns` or `grid-template-rows`.
+The implicit grid is created when content is placed outsite of that grid - such as into our rows.
+The explicit and implicit grids are analogous to the main and cross flexbox axes.

+By default, tracks created in the implicit grid are auto sized, which in general means that they are large enough to fit their content.
+If you wish to give implicit grid tracks a size you can use ethe `grid-auto-rows` and `grid-auto-columns` properties.
+If you add a `grid-auto-rows` with a value of 100px to your CSS, you will see that those created rows are now 100pixels tall.

+.container {
+  display: grid;
+  grid-template-columns: repeat(3, 1fr);
+  grid-auto-rows: 100px;
+  grid-gap: 20px;
+  gap: 20px;
+}

+--- THE MINMAX() FUNCTION ---
+Our 100-pixel tall tracks won't be very useful if we add content into those tracks that is taller than 100pixels, in which case it would cause an overflow.
+It might be better to have tracks that are *at least* 100pixels tall and can still expand if more content gets into them.
+A fairly basic fact about the web is that you never really know how tall something is going to be; additional content or larger font sizes can cause problems with designs that attempt to be pixel perfect in every dimension.

+The `minmax()` function lets us set a minimum and maximum size for a track, for example `minmax(100px, auto)`.
+The minimum size is 100pixels, but the maximum is auto, which will expand to fit the content.
+Try changing `grid-auto-rows` to use a minmax value:

+.container {
+  display: grid;
+  grid-template-columns: repeat(3, 1fr);
+  grid-auto-rows: minmax(10px, auto);
+  grid-gap: 20px;
+  gap: 20px;
+}

+If you add extra content you'll see that the track expands to allow it to fit.
+Note that the expansion happens right along the row.

+--- AS MANY COLUMNS AS WILL FIT ---
+We can combine some of the things we have learned about track listing, repeat notation, and `minmax()` to create a useful pattern.
+Sometimes it is helpful to be able to ask grid to create as many columns as will fit into the container.
+We do this by setting the value of `grid-template-columns` using `repeat()` notation, but instead of passing in a number, pass in the keyword `auto-fill`.
+For the second parameter of the function we use `minmax()`, with a minimum value equal to the minimum track size that we would like to have, and a maximum of `1fr`.

+Try this in your file now, using the below CSS:

+.container {
+  display: grid;
+  grid-template-columns: repeat(auto-fill, minmax(200px, 1fr));
+  grid-auto-rows: minmax(100px, auto);
+  grid-gap: 20px;
+  gap: 20px;
+}

+This works because grid is creating as many 200 pixel columns as will fit into the container, then sharing whatever space is leftover between all of the columns - the maximum is `1fr` which, as we already know, distributes space evenly between tracks.